For information about our breast cancer services during COVID-19 and tips for coping with a cancer diagnosis, please download this resource (.pdf).

 - Resuming daily activities

 - Breast reconstruction

 - Fatigue management

 - Psychosocial Support

-Please refer to the referral section at the bottom of this page.
-You can also get information from the Ontario Breast Screening Program.
+Please refer to the referral section in the “For Providers” tab.
+You can also get information from the Ontario Breast Screening Program

 For the latest information on your surgery, please check out the WCH Surgery department website